AndychenIBM/universal-connectors/logstash-filter-mongodb-guardium/README.md

 * authCheck:
     * find, insert, delete, update, create, drop, ...
     * aggregate with $lookup(s) or $graphLookup(s)
     * applyOps: An internal command but can be triggered manually to create/drop collection.
-It's object is written as "[compound object]" in Guardium; details are included inGuardium Full SQL field, if available.
+It's object is written as "\[JSON-object\]" in Guardium; details are included inGuardium Full SQL field, if available.
 * authenticate (with error only)

 Notes: